iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Bad for:

-- **Complex scripting**: when it comes to more intricate scripts or automation, the CLI's inconsistent syntax and reliance on Linux utilities can become challenging.
+- **Complex scripting**: when it comes to more sophisticated scripts or automation, the CLI's inconsistent syntax and reliance on Linux utilities can become challenging.
 - **Cross-platform scripting**: for scripts intended to work seamlessly across different platforms.
 - **Educational purposes and exams**: if complexity gets beyond basic commands, this makes it less suitable for educational environments.

-### Azure Powershell
+### Azure PowerShell

 > **Disclaimer**: I love PowerShell from the beginning.
 Since it become cross-platform, I love it even more.

-It's a great tool for parsing strings and working with arrays, collections, and objects.
+PowerShell is a great tool for parsing strings and working with arrays, collections, and objects.
 This makes it very good for processing JSON and general work with REST APIs.

+Az module for PowerShell gives you the necessary commands to manage most of the Azure platform features in a consistent, object-oriented way.

 Good for:

-- **Heavy Scripting**: Az module with the power of PowerShell excels in scripting complex tasks
+- **Heavy scripting**: Az module with the power of PowerShell excels in scripting complex tasks
-- **Cross-Platform Scripting**: for building scripts that work across different operating systems
+- **Cross-platform scripting**: for building scripts that work across different operating systems
 - **Education**: due to its consistent and well-thought-out syntax.

 Bad for:

-- **YAML Processing**: if your work heavily involves YAML-based configurations, other tools might be more suitable.
+- **YAML processing**: if your work heavily involves YAML-based configurations, other tools might be more suitable.
 - **Religious or philosophical reasons**: may not align with specific beliefs or strong preferences coming from an OSS background.